Laugny/LaugLib/README.md

 ## SystemHotKeys
 Create Hotkeys and check wether they are being pressed or not.
 It uses the user32.dll, so the HotKeyEventHandler raises an Event even if the Program is not in focus.
+The Key Difference between GetAsyncKeyState and my SystemHotKeys function is, that the background check is better and you can use any window handle to check for pressed hotkeys.
 <br><br>
 **Code Usage**
 > Imports